-Last year we launched the inKERBator scheme to help grow new street food talent and keep that flavour pulsing through our kerbs.
-Last week we graduated fleet no. 5, and took in a whole new clutch of traders.
+Last year we launched the inKERBator programme to help grow new street food talent and keep that flavour pulsing through our kerbs.
+Last week we graduated Batch No. 5, and took in a whole new clutch of traders.
 All ELEVEN newbies will be trading with us on Tuesday at West India Quay (inKERBator Tuesdays), mixed into the line up at King’s Cross on Wednesdays and Thursdays at St. Kats as well.

 What will they be cooking?
 Why did they start a street food business and what were they doing before they launched them?
 Meet the people behind the street food below.